 Definition

 Depreciation is the systematic allocation of the cost of a tangible fixed asset over its useful life.
-It represents the reduction in an asset’s value due to usage, time, or obsolescence.
+It ensures that the cost of using an asset is matched with the revenue it helps generate.
+Because most physical assets decline in value due to use, passage of time, or technological changes, depreciation provides a structured way for businesses to recognize this reduction in value.

 Key Features of Depreciation

-• Applies to fixed assets such as buildings, machinery, equipment, and vehicles.
+- Applies to fixed assets such as buildings, machinery, equipment, furniture, and vehicles.

-• Reduces the book value of assets over time.
+- Reduces the book value of assets gradually over their useful life.

-• Recorded as an expense in the income statement.
+- Recorded as an expense in the income statement, reducing reported profit.

 2. Causes of Depreciation

-• Wear and Tear: Physical deterioration due to continuous use.
+- Wear and Tear: Physical deterioration due to continuous usage, such as machine friction or vehicle mileage.

-• Time Factor: Even unused assets lose value over time.
+- Time Factor: Even unused assets lose value due to rust, expiration, or aging materials.

 3. Methods of Depreciation